shines77/QtSignal/README.md

 # QtSignal
-A signal implementation using C++ 11.
+A signal implementation using C++ 11 like QT signal.